joshuaehill/jitterentropy-library/tests/raw-entropy/README.md

 with the fixed p-value cutoff for some specific decimation rate.

 # Example
+## Test System
-A system based on an Intel Xeon 6252 CPU (36MB cache) produces the following data
+The following tests were conducted using a system with a Intel Xeon 6252 CPU (36MB cache) and 384 GB memory.

-histogram:
+## Test Results
 ![Distributions Across Memory Sizes](https://github.com/joshuaehill/jitterentropy-library/blob/MemOnly/tests/raw-entropy/distanim.gif)

 We see here that the memory read/write cycle is handled by actual memory